-The routing to be followed is the same as for "New InterSchool Courses," except that the Provost and the Academic Vice-President must also review the proposal.
+The routing to be followed is the same as for "New Inter-School Courses," except that the Provost and the Academic Vice-President must also review the proposal.

-6. Changes in Degree Requirements:
+- 6. Changes in Degree Requirements:

-1. Curriculum Area Chair(s) to
+- I. Curriculum Area(s) to

-2. School Curriculum Committee(s) or Faculty of School(s) to
+- 2. School Curriculum Committee(s) or Faculty of School(s) to

-3. Dean(s)
+- 3. Dean(s) to

+- 4. GCC

-7. Certificate Programs
+- 7. Certificate Programs